Axway/api-builder-docs/content/en/docs/Security_Guide.md

 ---
-title: Security Guide
+title: Security guide
 linkTitle: Security guide
 description: ADD A DESCRIPTION
 weight: 50
-date: 2021-05-17
+date: 2021-06-22
 ---

 The following document contains important information for managing and maintaining the security of your {{% variables/apibuilder_prod_name %}} service.

 ## API security

 All of the API hosted by {{% variables/apibuilder_prod_name %}} are bound to the `/api` prefix by default.
-This prefix can be controlled by the [apiPrefix](/docs/developer_guide/project/configuration/project_configuration/#apiprefix) configuration option. **All** HTTP requests to **any** API that is bound to the apiPrefix are required to provide credentials (controlled via the [accessControl](/docs/developer_guide/project/configuration/project_configuration/#accesscontrol) [configuration option), no exceptions.
-If you wish certain API (that are not bound to apiPrefix), to be accessed without credentials, you need to add them to the list of public API within](/docs/developer_guide/project/configuration/project_configuration/#accesscontrol) [accessControl](/docs/developer_guide/project/configuration/project_configuration/#accesscontrol)[.](/docs/developer_guide/project/configuration/project_configuration/#accesscontrol)
+This prefix can be controlled by the [apiPrefix](/docs/developer_guide/project/configuration/project_configuration/#apiprefix) configuration option. **All** HTTP requests to **any** API that is bound to the apiPrefix are required to provide credentials (controlled via the [accessControl](/docs/developer_guide/project/configuration/project_configuration/#accesscontrol) configuration option), no exceptions.
+If you wish certain API (that are not bound to apiPrefix), to be accessed without credentials, you need to add them to the list of public API within [accessControl](/docs/developer_guide/project/configuration/project_configuration/#accesscontrol)[.](/docs/developer_guide/project/configuration/project_configuration/#accesscontrol)

 ## Enabling TLS/SSL